bfransen/photo_movie-utils/README.md

 # Photo & Movie Organization Utilities

-Python scripts for managing and organizing photo and movie files.

-Built with an AI first approach using Cursor.
+Built with AI using Cursor.

 ## Overview

-This collection of utilities helps organize and manage photo and movie files:
+This collection of utilities helps organize and manage photo and movie files.

-- **organize_by_date.py**: Organize files into dated folders based on EXIF/metadata
+It was created in response to me having a hard drive with 4 TB of photos and videos on a 2012 iMac in the Photos app.
+I wanted to move the collection to a modern non-Apple machine and have full control over the data.
+Exporting from Photos resulted in folder names that were poorly named and included proprietaru mac metadata that needed cleaning.

+The scripts were used to move the data from Photos to a windows drive.

-- **rename_folders.py**: Rename folders exported from Apple's Photos Mac app to standardized YYYY-MM-DD format
+- **rename_folders.py**: Rename folders exported from Apple's Photos Mac app to standardized YYYY-MM-DD format.
+This script can be used after files were exported from the Photos app.

+- **organize_by_date.py**: Organize files into dated folders based on EXIF/metadata.
+This script is useful after copying photos and movies out of an iPhone.
+The resulting files are not sorted into sub-folders.
+This script puts them in dated sub-folders.

-- **delete_by_filename.py**: Clean up system files (e.g., macOS `._` files)
+- **delete_by_filename.py**: Clean up mac metadata files (e.g., macOS `._` files).
+I don't want these.
+Someone might if they intend to rehydrate the files into a Mac OS.

 - **verify_backup.py**: Confirm that data in a photo collection with date centric folders produced by "rename_folders" and "organize_by_date" contain the complete collection of files found in source folders named in the Apple Photos format.
+This script is used as a sanity check to make sure the above scripts didn't miss any data or delete any real files.
+Also useful after I've been working in my photo library and realize I may have accidentally deleted data.

 ## Installation